-Of the 16Mb physical buffer space in the drive, approximately 13,000Kb can be used as a cache.
-The buffer is divided into logical segments from which data is read and to which data is written.
+Of the 64MB physical buffer space in the drive, approximately 30,000KB are available as a data cache.
+The remaining buffer space is reserved for internal drive use.

 The drive keeps track of the logical block addresses of the data stored in each segment of the buffer.
-If the cache is enabled (see RCD bit in the SAS Interface Manual), data requested by the host with a read command is retrieved from the buffer, if possible, before any disc access is initiated.
-If cache operation is not enabled, the buffer is still used, but only as circular buffer segments during disc medium read operations (disregarding Prefetch operation for the moment).
+If the cache is enabled (see RCD bit in the SAS Interface Manual), data requested by the host with a read command is retrieved from the buffer, if possible, before any disk access is initiated.
+If cache operation is not enabled, the buffer is still used, but only as circular buffer segments during disk medium read operations (disregarding Prefetch operation for the moment).
 That is, the drive does not check in the buffer segments for the requested read data, but goes directly to the medium to retrieve it.
 The retrieved data merely passes through some buffer segment on the way to the host.
 All data transfers to the host are in accordance with buffer-full ratio rules.
-See the explanation provided with the information about Mode Page 02h (disconnect/reconnect control) in the SAS Interface Manual.
+See the explanation provided with the information about Mode Page 02h (disconnect/ reconnect control) in the SAS Interface Manual.